alexkozac/alexkozac/README.md

-<h2 align="left">Hey there,👋fellow traveler of the digital realm!
+<h2 align="left">Hey there, 👋 fellow traveler of the digital realm!
 I'm alexkozac, a code sorcerer. 🎨 I navigate through the vast skies of programming, delivering solutions with a touch of magic and a sprinkle of creativity.</h2>

 ###